 Bottom Line

 Both TaxAct and TurboTax are solid e-filing options.
-While TurboTax is more expensive overall, the ease of its process will likely make it the best choice for taxpayers who have a lot of questions about their taxes and would benefit from the guidance.
+While TurboTax is more expensive at the higher levels of services, the ease of its process will likely make it the best choice for taxpayers who have a lot of questions about their taxes and would benefit from the guidance.
 On the other hand, TaxAct can be a great way to save some money if you’re a savvy e-filer who knows what you’re doing.
 If you qualify for TurboTax’s completely free filing option, that might be the best of both worlds.

 Tax Filing Tips